NIN11/rpg_vikit/README.md

-VIKIT
+vikit1
 -----

-Vikit (Vision-Kit) provides some tools for your vision/robotics project.
+vikit1 (Vision-Kit) provides some tools for your vision/robotics project.
 Far from stable.